Impro-Visor/PitchTracker/README.md

 # Pitch Tracker
-Realtime Pitch Tracking for the Improvisor project
+Realtime Pitch Tracking for the Impro-Visor project

 _Written in SuperCollider_